mmontenegro25/ResponsibleML/Final Assessment Template/README.md

 **Figure 6.
 Feature Changes Under Simulated Recession Conditions**
 ![Recession Simulation Plot](figure6_simulate_recession_conditions.PNG)

+**Other Alternative Models Considered**:
+* <u>Elastic Net</u>:
+* <u>Monotonic Gradient Boosting Machines (MGBM)</u>:
 ---

 ## Ethical Considerations

 * **Potential Negative Impacts of Using Our Group’s Best Remediated Model**: We used explainable boosting machine (EBM) and logistic regression (GLM) for our remediated model.
 Here we identified a few possible risks in the model’s math and software implementation.
 First, if the input data contains outliers or missing values that were not handled during preprocessing, predictions might be unreliable.
-Also, since we used the interpret package and EBM, any future updates in the software version could affect reproducibility or compatibility of results.
+Also, since we used the 'interpret' package and EBM, any future updates in the software version could affect reproducibility or compatibility of results.

 * **Real-World Risks (Who, What, When, How)**: Our model is designed to predict whether a loan is high-priced to support fairness monitoring.
 However, if the model is used beyond this purpose such as for loan approval or rejection decisions it could unintentionally harm applicants.
 Errors or biases could especially affect minority groups, leading to unfair outcomes if the model is deployed without human oversight or further validation.